iangow/wrds_pg/audit/readme.md

 4. Other Independent Audit
 5. Canada (SEDAR)

-The University of Melbourne currently has subscriptions to the first two sets of data, out of which we import the following 14 tables (with the WRDS table names listed in parentheses).
+The University of Melbourne currently has subscriptions to the first two sets of data

 ### Audit and Compliance

+This comprises 14 tables (table names listed in parentheses):

 - Auditors (`auditorsinfo`)
 - Auditor Changes (`auditchange`)
 - Audit Fees (`auditfees`)